osercinoglu/grinn-ismb-2025/README.md

 We will provide four sample input trajectories for testing:
 - Small protein system (< 100 residues)
 - Protein-ligand complex
-- Membrane protein system
-- Large protein complex (> 500 residues)
+- Large protein complex with multiple chains (> 500 residues)

 Contributors may also bring their own GROMACS-generated simulation trajectories.